Skip to content

 request is a useful method for testing.

-You can pass a URL or pathname to send GET request.
-And the app returns the Response object.
+You can pass a URL or pathname to send a GET request. app will return a Response object.

 ts